How do I create alerts with lots? (v6.0)

 In Alerts, you have to select the below options.

-When you select to activate alert for storage location it is only valid for the shelf part, boxes (without grid) & Bags.
+When you select to activate alert for storage location it is only available for the shelf part, boxes (without grid) & Bags.

-This means that in a shelf, in the storage room, that has the capacity to store only 10 lots (boxes or bags) in the shelf (or part of the shelf) the alert will be generated if the items in the lot reach minimum quantity.
+This means in a shelf, in the storage room with only 10 lots (boxes or bags) in the shelf (or part of the shelf) store capacity, the alert will be generated if the items in the lot reach minimum quantity.

 The “SUM of all lots” means that if you have more than one active lot (boxes) and you are de-stocking them, the remaining number of lots will be the addition of the different lots.
-(Explained below in detail)
+(See details below)

-The alerts will seen under the “Alert” icon.
+The alerts will be visible under the “Alert” icon.

 STORAGE ALERT – MIN & MAX!